MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 In the IDE, .vcxproj projects use a set of MSBuild targets to get additional information from the project and to regenerate output files.
 Some of these targets are only used in design-time builds, but many of them are used in both regular builds and design-time builds.

 For general information about design-time builds, see the CPS documentation for [Design-time builds](https://github.com/dotnet/project-system/blob/master/docs/design-time-builds.md).
-Note that this documentation is only partly applicable to Visual C++ projects.
+This documentation is only partly applicable to Visual C++ projects.

 The `CompileDesignTime` and `Compile` targets mentioned in the design-time builds documentation never run for .vcxproj projects.
 Visual C++ .vcxproj projects use different design-time targets to get IntelliSense information.